top of page

 About Us

-STEP@Pitt offers resources to make college puppy raising more accessible, as well as works to raise awareness about Service Dogs in the Pitt Community through the lens of Canine Companions Future Service Dogs.
+STEP@Pitt offers resources to make college puppy raising more accessible and works to raise awareness about service dogs in the Pitt community through the lens of Canine Companions' Future Service Dogs.

 • Facebook